-- Privacy – The IUD is not visible to others, you can chose if and when you tell others about your IUD.
+- Privacy –The IUD is not visible to others, you can choose if and when you tell others about your IUD.

-Before your IUD is inserted, your healthcare provider will need to perform a pelvic exam in order to place an IUD.
+Your healthcare provider will need to perform a pelvic exam while placing the IUD.
 This may make you feel uncomfortable, nervous, or dysphoric especially if you are Trans or non-binary.
-If you’re feeling uncomfortable or anxious, talk to your provider before your appointment, they may be able to prescribe you some medication to feel more relaxed.
-It’s also possible to receive a medication in the office (anesthesia or sedative) that will make you sleepy, to prevent the feelings of dysphoria, anxiety, or discomfort.
+If you’re feeling uncomfortable or anxious, talk to your provider before your appointment, as there may be an option for sedation or medications with your procedure.
 If you’re worried, it’s always helpful to bring someone you trust along to your appointment to help you feel safe.

 Depo-Provera® Hormonal Injection